gauntface/web-push-book/src/_content/chapter-02/01-subscribing-a-user.md

 [Permission API](https://developer.mozilla.org/en-US/docs/Web/API/Permissions_API)
 to get the permission state, falling back to `Notification.permission` if the Permission API is not supported.
 This is done for performance reasons.
-Calling `Notification.permision` locks up the main thread in Chrome and calling it repeatedly is a bad idea.
+Calling `Notification.permission` locks up the main thread in Chrome and calling it repeatedly is a bad idea.

 <% include('../../demos/node-server/frontend/app.js', 'get-permission-state') %>